pileus-cloud/cost-onboarding/aws-linked/README.md

    The function is triggered every hour by a CloudWatch Event rule.

 ## Usage
-0. StackSets Trusted Access
+0. StackSets Trusted Access.
-  Ensure that trusted access for CloudFormation StackSets is enabled in AWS Organizations.
-Use the following script to check and enable trusted access:
+  **Ensure that trusted access for CloudFormation StackSets is enabled in AWS Organizations.
+Use the following script to check and enable trusted access**:
 ```bash
 StackSetsTrustAccess() {
   # Check if CloudFormation StackSets trusted access is already enabled